Pytorch vs TensorFlow Overview

 TensorFlow and Pytorch frameworks were built to help researchers and technology geeks to learn, build, train and use powerful AI solutions to change the course of current world affairs.

-In this post, I want to explain some of the key similarities, differences and compare the two popular deep learning frameworks Pytorch and TensorFlow based on some significant considerations to help you pick one whenever you are not certain which one to go with.
+In this post, I want to explain some of the key similarities, and differences and compare the two popular deep learning frameworks Pytorch and TensorFlow based on some significant considerations to help you pick one whenever you are not certain which one to go with.

 Pytorch is Object-Oriented and more Pythonic than TensorFlow.
 It seems to be more clear, developer-friendly and due to its modular structure, it gives you the ability to define reusable modules in an OOP manner which is very flexible and powerful.
 On the other hand, it is hard to make quick changes to TensorFlow.